Last updated on

 Context

-• VPS 2 (Node/Slave): Ubuntu Server, needs to run OpenClaw Node for remote execution.
+• VPS 2 (Node / Worker): Ubuntu Server that runs a headless OpenClaw Node Host for remote execution.

 {